Chieti: The Italic period

 After being inhabited by Osci, around the 10th century BC, the territory of present-day Chieti was occupied by Marrucini, an Italic tribe probably coming from Sabina.
 The latter defeated the former, but they preserved their laws, customs and language and became part of the warlike population called Samnites.

-The Marrucini lived in a small territory, a sort of narrowband, including some mountainous zones of southern Apennines, and probably delimited by the Pescara River's mouth, the Adriatic Sea, the Foro, and the territories of Francavilla al Mare and Tollo.
+The Marrucini lived in a small strip-shaped territory, including some mountainous zones of southern Apennines, and probably delimited by the Pescara River's mouth, the Adriatic Sea, the Foro, and the territories of Francavilla al Mare and Tollo.
 The Romans came into contact with this population, whose land was a vital connection with the Adriatic Sea during the First Samnite War (343 to 341 BC).

 Roman history

 Even if Marrucini did not participate in the Samnite League, they supported the Marsi during the Samnite Wars.
 After the Marrucini were defeated by the Romans, they became loyal allies of the more powerful forces.
 The first period of Roman domination was characterized by a lack of political rights, but they also participated to Roman life, including in different wars.
 Marrucini acquired Roman citizenship and their territory was placed under Roman municipal jurisdiction after the Social War, during which Herius Asinius, a famous general from Teate, was defeated and killed.

 In imperial times, Teate's population reached 60,000 inhabitants (a considerable number for that period) and was enriched with various structures, which are partially visible today: a forum, a 5,000-seat theater with a diameter of about 80 meters, 4,000-seat amphitheater (recently restored and usable today), an aqueduct, and thermae with a large underground cistern.
-Teate was favored by Via Tiburtina, an important connection to Rome, and by important people and families, such as Asinia gens.
+Teate was favored by Via Tiburtina, an important connection to Rome, and by powerful individuals and families, such as Asinia gens.

 Christianity probably arrived early, also thanks to Via Tiburtina, but there are different traditions regarding who Christinised the town.
 Also according to tradition, the figure who organized the diocese and established its boundaries was the bishop Justin of Chieti.